flinchy/WEBPACK-BOILERPLATE/README.md

 this will save it as a dev dependencies

-if you create a script in package.jsonmthen you can run the script by running the command
+create a script in package.json then you can run the script by running the command

 ```bash
 yarn build